NCBI-Hackathons/HLAClustRView/README.md

 ## Goal ##

-The HLA genes plays a primary biological role in the regulation of the immune system and in the outcomes of human organ transplantation.
+The HLA genes play a primary biological role in the regulation of the immune system and in the outcomes of human organ transplantation.
 However, the official HLA typing format is tedious to process.
-So far, not much analysis has been done from the clustering perspective for this type of data.
+So far, not much analysis has been done from the clustering perspective for this specific type of data.
 The goal of the **HLAClustRView** package is to implement appropriate similarity metrics on HLA typing to enable sample clustering and more complex analysis.